 We hit the trail just as the sun rose.
 Quickly we found ourselves at the first palm oasis & the easy part of this hard hike was now done.
 The water was still flowing nicely from the canyon, and flowers still dotted the desert floor.
 Now we began working our way up the canyon, scrambling over boulders and crisscrossing the stream multiple times.

 As we neared the third palm oasis, two hikers were enjoying their breakfast atop one of the very large boulders.
 Soon we reached our exit point from the canyon onto the push up to the ridgeline.
-The sun had climbed above the mountain, and the sun was certainly warming us up.
+The sun had climbed above the mountain and was certainly warming us up.

 The climb up was intense.
 Insanely steep and loose rocks everywhere.
 While the hillside was covered in flowers, these served to hide the cactus.

 The steepness and the rising temperatures were starting to take a toll on me.
-We took several breaks as we made our way to the ridge proper.
-All the while the summit was looming over us.
-We traversed the ridge aways, but I knew it was best to retreat.
-We knew that descent was going to be slow and troubling.
+We took several breaks as we made our along to the ridge proper.
+Finally, I reached my limit and made the call to abort the attempt.

 The water and flowers continued to amaze us.
 Although it was a failed summit, the nature show in the canyon made up for it.

 We finally reached the first palm oasis.
 I had actually used up my water, so Ted and Gail gave me some of theirs.
 Although I grew up in Bakersfield, I no longer have the resistance to heat.
 I’d bet the four of us were a sight to see as day hikers were headed up.

 We reached the cars and shed our gear.
 Thanks again to Ted, Gail, and Susie for tagging along.
 So next weekend….??